standard-schema/standard-schema/packages/spec/README.md

 ### The Problem

 Validation is an essential building block for almost any application.
 Therefore, it was no surprise to see more and more JavaScript frameworks and libraries start to natively support specific schema libraries.
 Frameworks like Astro and libraries like the OpenAI SDK have adopted Zod in recent months to streamline the experience for their users.
 But to be honest, the current situation is far from perfect.
-Either only a single schema library gets first-party support, because the implementation and maintenance of multiple schema libraries is too complicated and time-consuming, or the choice falls on an adapter or resolver pattern, which is usually maintained by a project's community in their spare time.
+Either only a single schema library gets first-party support, because the implementation and maintenance of multiple schema libraries is too complicated and time-consuming, or the choice falls on an adapter or resolver pattern, which is more cumbersome to implement for both sides.

-For this reason, Colin McDonnell, the creator of Zod, came up with the [idea](https://x.com/colinhacks/status/1634284724796661761) of a standard interface for schema libraries.
+For this reason, Colin McDonnell, the creator of Zod, came up with [the idea](https://x.com/colinhacks/status/1634284724796661761) of a standard interface for schema libraries.
 This interface should be minimal, easy to implement, but powerful enough to support the most important features of popular schema libraries.
 The goal was to make it easier for other libraries to accept user-defined schemas as part of their API, in a library-agnostic way.
 After much thought and consideration, Standard Schema was born.

 ### Use Cases